eugenedakin/lgpio-BlinkLED/README.md

 # lgpio-BlinkLED
 Beginning project with lgpio library for the Raspberry Pi to blink an LED light

-Wrapper uses the new C-language gpiochip functions in Xojo 2023 r1.1
+This example uses the latest and most compatible library for the Raspberry Pi in Xojo 2023 r1.1.
+The Xojo library can be downloaded for free at: https://github.com/eugenedakin/lgpio-GPIO.
 This is a lgpio local library that is a replacement for the deprecated sysfs library that is to be used with Xojo apps.
 This library uses local c language calls, which means updates should be minimal and your code should be stable for a very long time.

 ![](https://github.com/eugenedakin/lgpio-BlinkLED/blob/main/BlinkSmall.png)

-The lgpio library can be installed Raspberry Pi OS (21 Feb 2020) and instructions are available at http://abyz.me.uk/lg/download.html
+The lgpio library can be installed Raspberry Pi OS (6 July 2023) and instructions are available at http://abyz.me.uk/lg/download.html

 Install instructions are: